Economy of Israel: Challenges

-Despite economic prosperity, the Israeli economy faces many challenges, some short-term and some long-term.
-In the short term, its inability to duplicate its success in the telecommunication industry in other growing industries hampers its economic outlook.
-Its inability to foster large multinational companies in the last decade also calls into question its ability to employ many people in advanced industries.
-On the long term, Israel is facing challenges of high dependency on the growing number of Ultra-Orthodox Jews, who have a low level of official labor force participation among men.
+Israel is facing challenges of high dependency on the growing number of Ultra-Orthodox Jews, who have a low level of official labor force participation among men.
 This situation could lead to a materially lower employment-to-population ratio and a higher dependency ratio in the future.
 The governor of the Bank of Israel, Stanley Fischer, stated that the growing poverty amongst the Ultra-Orthodox is hurting the Israeli economy.
-According to the data published by Ian Fursman, 60% of the poor households in Israel are of the Haredi Jews and the Israeli Arabs.
+According to the data published by Ian Fursman, 60% of the poor households in Israel are of the Haredi Jews and Israeli Arabs.
 Together, these two groups represent 25–28% of the Israeli population.
 Organizations such as The Kemach Foundation, Gvahim, Jerusalem Village, and The Jerusalem Business Networking Forum are addressing these challenges with job placement services and networking events.

-Wealth Migrate
+Wealth migration

 The 2024 Henley & Partners Report, indicates that around 1,700 millionaires have departed the country since 2023, seeking investment migration opportunities to mitigate risks and explore alternative residency options.
+Between 2013 and 2022 over 10,500 wealthy individuals moved to Israel.
 The report announced a remarkable 232% increase in investment migration applications from Israeli citizens in 2023.
 Factors driving this trend include a 5% depreciation in the shekel's value against the US dollar, a 10% decline in real estate prices in Tel Aviv, Israel's growing international isolation, and the financial pressure resulting from the war in 2023.
+The process corrected some in 2025, when the number of millionaires in Israel rose 4.7% to 195,000.
+The Israeli Shekel has strengthened against the US dollar and the Euro, and the Tel Aviv stock exchange has soared to record highs, outperforming stocks around the world.

 Red Sea crisis

-The Red Sea crisis caused by the Houthi attacks has severely affected the Israeli economy, disrupting shipping routes, increasing costs, and causing job losses.
-The port of Eilat, Israel's southern gateway, has suffered almost shut down and bankruptcy, leading to requests for government support.
+The Red Sea crisis caused by the Houthi missile attacks severely affected shipping through the Red Sea.
+The port of Eilat, Israel's southern gateway, has suffered almost shut down, leading to requests for government support.
 Half of the port's workers were at risk of losing their jobs.
 Many ships are avoiding the Red Sea and rerouting around Africa, which makes the journey three weeks longer and more expensive.
-Insurance costs for ships in the Red Sea surged, with some Israeli ships seeing a 250% increase or being denied coverage altogether.
+Insurance costs for all ships in the Red Sea surged, with some ships seeing a 250% increase or being denied coverage altogether.